NMCB-5's Detail Timor-Leste receives authority at Change of Charge Ceremony

-210722-N-RP125-1002 TIMOR-LESTE (July 22, 2021) U.S. Navy Seabees assigned to Naval Mobile Construction Battalion (NMCB) 5, U.S. Army Maj.
-John Anderson, and U.S. Ambassador Kevin Blackstone following the Change of Charge ceremony in Timor-Leste.
-Seabees from NMCB-4 turned over duties as the deployed detail in Timor-Leste to NMCB-5 during a Change of Charge ceremony, where Ambassador Blackstone made remarks on the importance of Seabee’s in Timor-Leste.
+210722-N-RP125-1003 TIMOR-LESTE (July 22, 2021) Construction Mechanic 3rd Class Dominic Stokes, assigned to Naval Mobile Construction Battalion (NMCB) 5, posts the Detail Timor-Leste flag, signifying the transfer of authority to NMCB-5.
 The U.S. Navy Seabees with NMCB-5 are ready to support a free and open Indo-Pacific by strengthening our network of allies and partners and providing general engineering and civil support to joint operational forces.
 Homeported out of Port Hueneme, California, NMCB-5 has 10 detail sites deployed throughout the U.S. and Indo-Pacific area of operations.
 (U.S. Navy photo by Builder 3rd Class Kacie Joslin/Released)

 |Date Taken: